Portuguese Water Dog Shedding

 Portuguese Water Dogs have a minimal shedding level.
 One of the advantages of the Portuguese Water Dog is minimal shedding, making them a better choice for people who prefer a cleaner home.

-With a typical weight of 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog has specific care needs shaped by its genetics and build.
 The Portuguese Water Dog's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.

 Seasonal Changes